 As Huf and the designer rightly surmised, this cover image was so strong it didn’t really need additional text – although it was a daring move at the time and even today labels would be very reluctant to issue a cover like this without at least a sticker on.
 The props were loaned from local antique dealers, the peacock came from Artis Zoo.

 Although we’ve worked direct from original sleeves for clarity, a large format paperback devoted to Huf’s work on the Philips series was issued in Holland in 1999, showing every one of the fifty two covers.
-It would be great to know if Ann is still around.
-The only lead we have is that she may have married Derrick Sinclair in 1960, and they were still living in London in 2002, but are no longer at the same address.
+I have recently been contacted by Ann’s sister, who says she is going to talk to her and see if she will do an interview for us.